 I wanted to see some of Sleigh Bells just to say I did.
 Honestly, the obnoxious instrumentation usually loses me fast, but seeing them live, even from 100 yards away, while the sun was going down and the people were just getting pumped up made it way more enjoyable.
 Luckily the only full song I caught was the only one I really like, “Rill Rill,” but I quickly moved on to JEFF the Brotherhood where Amanda and I got as punk rock as we could. –HC

 After hanging with painfully unenthusiastic crowds all of day one I was starting to give up on the promise of Forecastle.
 I wanted enthusiasm.
 I wanted feeling.
 I wanted energy.
 So, naturally I headed straight for the stage that some random overheard Forecastlian claimed would be hosting a punk band.
 JEFF the Brotherhood was not a punk band–more like Midwest shoegaze/pseudo psychedelia–but screw it, close enough.
 Hannah and I fought our way to the front of the pit (and she without shoes, no less!) for what ended up being one of the most entertaining shows of the festival for me.
 Punches were being thrown, crowd surfing nearly perpetual, and fireworks were going off in the background along the riverfront.
 Decent.
 Completely decent.
-And as for the young man who gave me a heartfelt hug after I miraculously found his glasses, unscathed between the crushing bodies, you, sir, are welcome; glad to be of service.–AN
+And as for the young man who gave me a heartfelt hug after I miraculously found his glasses, unscathed between the crushing bodies, you, sir, are welcome; glad to be of service.–AN[youtube id=lunYo16vQhg]

 We chose Sleeper Agent over Bassnecter (gasp!).
 Having just interviewed their keyboardist Scott Gardner, I felt it only necessary to catch their set, which ended up being one of the most energetic I saw.
 Sleeper Agent was grateful for its dense crowd undeterred by Bassnecter’s booming bass across the way.
 Frontwoman Alex Kandel twisted and turned and sang her little heart out, as all her backing men (although equally as important) manned their respective instruments with garage pop integrity, disregarding any “too cool for school” kind of attitudes you might find in your typical garage band.
 At one point, Kendal and co-singer/guitarist Tony Smith, made their way into audience territory.
 Smith crowd surfed with guitar still in hand and we did our best to keep him in tact but untamed.
 It was clear they were honored to be playing at a festival they had been attending as guests in years past.
 If I could make an educated guess, they made Ky.
 Proud that night. –HC